MaxNoragami/LFA-labs-2025/lab3/Report/report_lab3.md

 &ensp;&ensp;&ensp; To sum up, in this laboratory work, I have successfully achieved the first step in developing a specialized domain-specific language (DSL) for batch image processing by implementing a comprehensive lexical analyzer.
 This scanner forms the foundation of what could become a full-fledged compiler for the `.pixil` language, designed specifically for image manipulation operations.

-The implemented tokenizer demonstrates several key achievements:
+&ensp;&ensp;&ensp; The implemented tokenizer demonstrates several key achievements:
 1. **Complete Grammar Support**: The lexer supports all token types defined in the grammar, including specialized tokens for image processing operations (SEPIA, BW, NEGATIVE, SHARPEN), batch processing constructs (FOREACH, IN), metadata extraction (FWIDTH, FHEIGHT), and more.
 2. **Robust Error Handling**: The implementation includes error detection mechanisms that provide precise position information (line and column numbers) when unexpected characters or symbols are encountered, greatly facilitating debugging for language users.
 3. **Efficient Position Tracking**: The tokenizer maintains accurate line and column information across multiple types of line endings (supporting both Unix and Windows formats), which is essential for proper error reporting and source mapping.
 4. **Comprehensive Token Classification**: The implementation distinguishes between various token types, including keywords, identifiers, literals (numeric, string, boolean), operators, and syntax elements, creating a well-structured token stream.
 5. **Pattern Recognition**: The scanner effectively recognizes complex patterns like numeric literals with different formats (integers, decimals, pixel values) and identifiers with special prefixes, demonstrating the power of combining regular expressions with procedural tokenization techniques.
 6. **Modular Design**: The separation of token extraction (reading) from token classification (creating) provides a clean, maintainable architecture that could be extended for future language enhancements.

 &ensp;&ensp;&ensp; The successful implementation of this lexer represents a significant first step toward a complete language toolchain for image processing.
 By correctly breaking down source code into a stream of meaningful tokens, the tokenizer provides the foundation upon which a parser can build an abstract syntax tree (AST), enabling the subsequent phases of compilation or interpretation.

 &ensp;&ensp;&ensp; Future work could include developing a parser, as requested in the future lab No.6, to verify the syntactic correctness of programs according to the grammar, implementing a semantic analyzer to check type consistency and other language-specific rules, and finally, creating an interpreter or code generator to execute the operations on actual image files.

 ## References